-For British mobile network operator and internet service provider EE, econometrics has been fundamental in shaping its omnichannel strategy and informing a successful pivot to YouTube.
+For British mobile network operator and internet service provider EE, econometrics has been fundamental in shaping its omnichannel strategy and informing a successful pivot to online video through YouTube.

 Assessing impact in an increasingly complex measurement environment

 “We were already investing significantly in search and display and capturing more than a fair share of market there.
 However, we wanted another performance channel to broadcast short-term offers to drive demand.

 “We hadn’t really considered digital video for these goals before.
 And there was also concern it would add another platform to an already complex measurement environment.
 But econometric modelling enabled us to test video and get that consistency of data we needed across all channels.

 “YouTube spend was split out into offer-based performance messaging using YouTube for Action and brand campaigns, and an econometric lens was used to assess performance.
 An external agency provided manual weekly breakdowns of spend, impressions, views, and sales.

 Econometric modelling enabled us to test video and get that consistency of data we needed across all channels.

 “The results were phenomenal - test campaigns saw a 29% increase in sales.
 Not only did YouTube for Action prove an effective tool to drive demand, leading to a sustained investment in video, but we also now have a single reliable source for informing spend and determining return on investment (ROI) across a range of media channels.”